-The world’s first Zootopia land will open in late 2023 in Shanghai Disneyland, featuring the new trackless ride dark ride, Zootopia: Hot Pursuit, as well as entertainment, dining, and shopping.
-Here’s everything we know about the blockbuster area featuring Judy Hopps and Nick Wilde, plus commentary about this expansion potentially coming to Animal Kingdom.
-(So pay attention, Walt Disney World fans!)
+The world’s first Zootopia land will debut at Shanghai Disneyland with a new trackless ride dark ride, entertainment, dining, and shopping.
+Here’s everything we know about the blockbuster area featuring Judy Hopps and Nick Wilde, plus commentary about this expansion potentially coming to Walt Disney World.
+(Updated October 24, 2023.)

 The new Zootopia themed land will also invite guests to fully immerse themselves in the mammalian metropolis of Zootopia, “where anyone can be anything,” and come along on an adventure with Judy and Nick, the lead characters from the hit animated movie.
 When it opens later this year, the Zootopia-themed area will become the eighth themed land at the world’s newest Disney theme park, and the first-ever (but probably not last-ever…) Zootopia land at any Disney park worldwide.

 Originally, the Zootopia land modeled after Savanna Central was intended to open by the end of 2021.
 Like so much else, it was significantly delayed due to the pandemic.
 That also caused Shanghai Disneyland to close and reopen multiple times in the last three years.
 However, park operations have stabilized at this point and the Zootopia land will finally be able to debut in late 2023.

 October 24, 2023 Update: Shanghai Disney Resort announced today that the world’s first Zootopia-themed land, which is also the eighth themed land in Shanghai Disneyland, is set to open on December 20, 2023.